Domendrel Tsho, A Place where Gyalse Tenzin Rabgye offered a Mandala

 How to Hike to Domendrel Tsho

-Historical Significance of Domendrel
+Historical Significance of Domendrel Tsho

-According to legend, Chador Namgyal, the son of the first monarch of Sikkim, who was a close friend of Gyalse Tenzin Rabgye, invited him to Sikkim for the consecration rites of the ‘Dren Jong’ Palace in the 17th century AD.
-However, he was unable to attend the consecration ceremony due to his old age.
-Yet, Gyalse Tenzin Rabgye set an auspicious time for the consecration ceremony and went to Domendrel.
-There, he threw some grains into the air, and the rains made ‘Sorr…’ sound.
-It is said that certain grains of good fortune have mysteriously descended straight into the Palace of Drenjong.
+The historical significance of Domendrel is not the lake but the stone stacked in the shape of Mendrel, which translates to Mandala Offering.
+According to legend, the son of the first monarch of Sikkim (‘Dren Jong’, rice valley), Chador Namgyal, was a close friend of Gyalse Tenzin Rabgye in the 17th century AD.
+One day, the former invited the latter to Sikkim for the consecration rites of the former’s Palace at ‘Dren Jong’ (present-day Sikkim).
+Despite being unable to attend due to his advanced age, Gyalse Tenzin Rabgye set an auspicious time for the consecration ceremony, during which he threw some grains into the air and made a ‘sorr’ noise.
+Simultaneously with that noise, certain grains of good fortune and tremendous auspiciousness are supposed to have mysteriously descended straight into the Palace of his close friend, Sikkim’s first king, as mentioned above.

-Sacred Relics to See at the Domendrel
+Sacred Wonders to See at the Domendrel Tsho

 The meditation houses of Gyalse Tenzin Rabgye’s parents can be seen around these lakes.
 You can also see a temple on the hilltop above the lake.